Oschart/FLoBC/README.md

 $ npm install
 $ npm start -- <validator port number> <dataset past> <trainer noise> <model directory name>
 ```
-For the npm start command, use 0 as the impostor status if honest, 1 if impostor.

 ## To use the provided models, you need:
 - python >= 3